HTTP Live Streaming: Dynamic ad insertion

-Between the two EXT-X-DATERANGE tags that contain the SCTE35-OUT and SCTE35-IN attributes respectively there may be a sequence of media segment URIs.
-These media segments normally represent ad programs which can be replaced by the local or customized ad.
-The ad replacement does not require the replacement of the media files, only the URIs in the playlist need to be changed to point different ad programs.
-The ad replacement can be done on the origin server or on the client's media playing device.
+Between the two EXT-X-DATERANGE tags that contain the SCTE35-OUT and SCTE35-IN attributes respectively, there may be a sequence of media segment URIs.
+These media segments normally represent ad programs that can be replaced by the local or customized ad.
+The ad replacement does not require the replacement of the media files, only the URIs in the playlist need to be changed to point to different ad programs.
+The ad replacement can be done on the origin server or on the client's media-playing device.

 Server implementations

 Notable server implementations supporting HTTP Live Streaming include: